What is Aluminium Chloride (AlCl3)?

 - AlCl3 is anhydrous, non-explosive, non-flammable but a corrosive solid.

-- It reacts violently when it comes in contact with water.
+- It reacts violently when it comes in contact with water or bases.

 Aluminium Chloride Reactions